Staging and prognosis for pleural mesothelioma

-After mesothelioma has been diagnosed, your specialist will order further tests to find out if the disease has spread to other parts of the body and, if so, by how much and how far.
+After mesothelioma has been diagnosed, you will have further tests to work out the extent of the disease in the chest and whether the disease has spread to other parts of the body and, if so, by how much and how far.
 This process is called staging.
-Knowing the stage helps doctors to work out your treatment options.

 Learn more about:

-Staging is a way to describe the size of the cancer and whether and how far it has spread beyond its original site.
+Staging is a way to describe the cancer and whether and how far it has spread beyond its original site.
 Doctors use particular systems when staging different types of mesothelioma.